-- If the user is not yet registered, generates a new secret key, and prompts the user to register the key with a QR (Quick Response) code.
+- If the user is not yet registered, generates a new secret key, and prompts the user to register the key with a Quick Response (QR) code.
 After the user provides a valid TOTP token, the secret key is stored in the user record.
-The key is reused for future logins. - If the user is already registered, prompts the user only for the TOTP token.
+The key is reused for future logins. - If the user is already registered, prompts the user for only the TOTP token.